 Teenagers explore drawing shells on loan from Cambridge University Museum of Zoology with Sheila Ceccarelli.

-In a workshop led by Paula Briggs, children aged 6 to 10 are inspired by the studies of water by Leonardo da Vinci and some contemporary drawings by Rosie Leventon.
+In this workshop, children aged 6 to 10 are inspired by the studies of water by Leonardo da Vinci and some contemporary drawings by Rosie Leventon.

 Join artist Tracy McGuinness-Kelly in exploring recurring spiral shapes in nature.